dawsonjon/Chips-2.0/_sources/user_manual/c_compiler.txt

 Chips is getting close to supporting the whole C language.
 The following features have not been done yet.

-+ Pointers
-+ Function pointers
 + `union` s
-+ Function Prototypes
++ `enum` s
-+ `goto` statment
++ Variadic Functions

 Functions
 ---------

-Reccursion is permitted, but it should be remebered that memory is at a premium in FPGAs.
+Recursion is permitted, but it should be remembered that memory is at a premium in FPGAs.
 It may be better to avoid recursive functions so that the memory usage can be predicted at compile time.
 Only a fixed number of arguments is supported, optional arguments are not permitted.